Jenny3306/The-HCM-Campaign-Project/README.md

-## 📘 Assignment 2 – Programming Fundamentals
+## 📘 Assignment 2 of Programming Fundamentals - The HCM Campaign Project

 This assignment is a large-scale C++ project for the **Programming Fundamentals** course, designed to help students apply core programming concepts in a meaningful and structured way.